brokensandals/notesdir/README.rst

         template_globs=["/Users/jacob/Zettel/*/templates/*.mako"]
     )

     # This is optional.
-It determines the behavior of the `notesdir org` command.
+It determines the behavior of the `notesdir organize` command.
 This config sets
     # up a couple rules:
     # - If a file has title metadata, use that to set the filename, and use a limited set of characters
     #   in the filename